sv-tools/gochecker/README.md

 - [durationcheck](https://github.com/charithe/durationcheck) detects cases where two `time.Duration` values are being multiplied in possibly erroneous ways.
 - [err113](https://github.com/Djarvur/go-err113) checks the errors handling expressions.
 - [errcheck](https://github.com/kisielk/errcheck) checks for unchecked errors in go programs.
-- [errchkjson](https://github.com/breml/errchkjson) Cchecks types passed to the json encoding functions.
+- [errchkjson](https://github.com/breml/errchkjson) checks types passed to the json encoding functions.
 Reports unsupported types and reports occurrences where the check for the returned error can be omitted.
 - [errname](https://github.com/Antonboom/errname) checks that sentinel errors are prefixed with the `Err` and error types are suffixed with the `Error`.
 - [errorlint](https://github.com/polyfloyd/go-errorlint) finds code that will cause problems with the error wrapping scheme introduced in Go 1.13.
 - [execinquery](https://github.com/lufeee/execinquery) is a simple query string checker in Query function.